datopian/datahub-docs-tech/docs/developers/index.md

 ## DataHub CLI

-The DataHub CLI (data) is a Node JS lib and command line interface to interact with an DataHub instance.
+The DataHub CLI is a Node JS lib and command line interface to interact with an DataHub instance.

 [CLI code](https://github.com/datahq/datahub-cli)